Ann F. Grossi, Esq.

-Clerk Grossi served as President and Vice President on the Parsippany-Troy Hills Township Council, as Freeholder on the Morris County Board of Chosen Freeholders, and as County Clerk, where she is the second woman to hold that position since the establishment of the Clerk’s Office in 1739; 282 years ago.
+Clerk Grossi served as President and Vice President on the Parsippany-Troy Hills Township Council, as Freeholder on the Morris County Board of Chosen Freeholders, and as County Clerk; the second woman to hold that position since the establishment of the Clerk’s Office in 1739; 284 years ago.

 Clerk Grossi worked in a law firm specializing in employment and labor law.
-She was the first female Chief of Enforcement in the New Jersey Division on Civil Rights, where she oversaw state-wide enforcement activities.
+She was the first female Chief of Enforcement in the NJ Division on Civil Rights, where she oversaw state-wide enforcement activities.
 While there she worked under Justice Clarence Thomas on the Quality Assurance Project “excellence in agency case processing” while he was Chairman of the Equal Employment Opportunity Commission.
-Prior to creating her own firm, Ann was Associate Executive Director for a major labor organization where she represented more than 5,000 teachers and para-professionals.
+Prior to creating her own firm, Ann was Associate Executive Director for a major labor organization representing more than 5,000 teachers and para-professionals.

-Ann has served as President of the Morris County Library Foundation Board, member of the Picatinny Technology Innovation Center Board and the 200 Club of Morris County.
-She is a member of the Constitutional Officers Association of New Jersey; Parsippany Columbiettes, an affiliate of the Knights of Columbus; UNICO NATIONAL and Vice President of the Parsippany Rotary Club.
+Ann served as President of the Morris County Library Foundation Board and Picatinny Technology Innovation Center Board Member.
+She is a member of the Constitutional Officers Association of New Jersey; Parsippany Columbiettes, an affiliate of the Knights of Columbus; 200 Club of Morris County, UNICO NATIONAL and Vice President of the Parsippany Rotary Club.

-Ann has been honored for her contributions, dedication, and distinguished service by the following organizations: New Jersey Department of Law & Public Safety, Division on Civil Rights; New Jersey Department of Consumer Affairs, Bureau of Securities; Parsippany Rescue & Recovery Squad; UNICO NATIONAL; St. John the Baptist Ukrainian Church & Community, Polizia de Stato (Italian State Police) and the Polizia Locale (Italian Municipal Police); Woman of the Year by the Parsippany Club; Outstanding Italian American by the Morris County Prosecutor’s Office, Community Affairs Unit, and the Italian American Police Society of NJ; Morris County Hispanic-American Chamber of Commerce; Outstanding Alumna by the County College of Morris Outstanding Alumna; Joint Citation, NJ Senate & Assembly; Columbian Foundation National Humanitarian & Achievement Award; Essex Board of Chosen Freeholders; Morris County Board of Chosen Freeholders; Shiloh Baptist Church of Trenton; Certificate of Special Congressional Recognition and Woman of the Year by the NJGOP.
+Ann has been honored for her contributions, dedication, and distinguished service by the following organizations: New Jersey Dept. of Law & Public Safety, Division on Civil Rights; NJ Dept. of Consumer Affairs, Bureau of Securities; Parsippany Rescue & Recovery Squad; UNICO NATIONAL; St. John the Baptist Ukrainian Church & Community; Polizia de Stato (Italian State Police) & Polizia Locale (Italian Municipal Police); Parsippany Club Woman of the Year; Outstanding Italian American by the Morris County Prosecutor’s Office, Community Affairs Unit, & Italian American Police Society of NJ; Morris County Hispanic-American Chamber of Commerce Outstanding Woman of Achievement by; County College of Morris Outstanding Alumna; Joint Citation, NJ Senate & Assembly; Columbian Foundation National Humanitarian & Achievement Award; Essex Board of Chosen Freeholders; Morris County Board of Chosen Freeholders; Shiloh Baptist Church of Trenton; Certificate of Special Congressional Recognition and Woman of the Year by the NJGOP.